iwoork/homeforpup/docs/features/COLOR_SELECTOR_FILES_SUMMARY.md

 ## ✅ Implementation Complete

-A comprehensive dog color selection system has been successfully created for both adopter-app and breeder-app.
+A comprehensive dog color selection system has been successfully created for both dog-parent-app and breeder-app.

 ## 📁 Files Created/Modified